Alexander Aikman: Family

 He married at Kingston, Jamaica, on 14 January 1782, Louisa Susannah Wells (1755-1831), second daughter of his former master Robert Wells.
 She joined him from England after no little peril, having twice attempted the voyage: on the first attempt, she was captured by the French, by whom she was detained for three months in France, and on the second by a King's ship, in consequence of taking her passage in a slave vessel.
 By this lady who died on 29 November 1831 (and of whom a brief memoir will be found in the Gentleman's Magazine vol. CI pt. ii, p.
 571), Aikman had two sons and eight daughters.
 Of their ten children, six died as infants.
 All six infants are buried near his brother, Andrew, at The Strangers' Burial Ground in Kingston.

 His three surviving daughters were Mary Ann (1782-1844), the wife of James Smith of Saint Andrews, Jamaica, Ann Hunter (1788-1841), the widow of John Enright, Surgeon R.N (1795-1817), and Susanna (1791-1818).

 His only surviving son and successor in business was Alexander Aikman Jr. (1783-1831).
 In 1805, Alexander Aikman Jr. married Charlotte Cory (1781-1810).
-Together, they had two children: Alexander Wells Aikman (1808-1869) and Amelia Ann Aikman (1809-1818).
+Together, they had two children: Alexander Wells Aikman (1808-1869) and Amelia Ann Aikman (1809-1845).
 After Charlotte's passing, Alexander's two children were raised by his mother, Louisa Susannah Aikman.
 Four years later, in 1814, Alexander Aikman Jr. married Mary Bryan (1787-1850) and had seven more children: four daughters and three sons.
-Alexander Aikman Jr. died on April 1831 at the age of 47, leaving several young children.
+Alexander Aikman Jr. died in April 1831 at the age of 47, leaving several young children.
 After his son's death, Alexander Aikman Sr. returned to the family printing business.

 Alexander's wife, Louisa, removed to Cowes, Isle of Wight, presumably to be with her daughter, Susannah.
 It was in Cowes where she raised her grandchildren Alexander Wells and Amelia Ann.
 In 1831, Louisa died in Isle of Wight, thirteen years after her daughter.